bradharms/example-virtual-machine/README.md

 #### VM System Functions

-The first plugin (with ID 0) to be registered in any ROM should always be the core system plugin.
+The first plugin (with ID 0) to be registered in any ROM should always be the core system plugin (`tendril.system`).

 | Function ID | Description                                                                                                                                                     |
 |-------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------|